xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 I think the two pieces of information that you need to know to understand this is that `-F` tells `dtrace` to show us the call stack nicely with the arrows, and `pid$target:pass::entry` can be read as “attach a probe to all functions in the process with the ** `$target`, that are part of the module `pass` (as opposed to being part of another library, for example), the empty third argument instructs to not filter by function name, and `entry` and `return` matches all function invocations (entries) and returns.

 With this in mind, it’s possible to attach a probe to all `strcmp` calls, and print their arguments.

-Note that for some reason, `strcmp` is being called as `_system_strcmp`, so I’ve used a wildcard here to be more readable.
+For some reason (and this took me a bit to figure out), `strcmp` is being called as `_system_strcmp`.
+I used a wildcard that matches that.
 Apparently, `copyinstr()` is necessary to copy the strings from userspace into kernel memory to be able to print them — I don’t exactly understand this, but it works.

     $ sudo dtrace -n 'pid$target::*strcmp:entry{trace(copyinstr(arg0)); trace(copyinstr(arg1))}' -c "./pass hello" 2>&1 | tail -n 10